 The income and assets tests also apply, so that a person with 35 years of working life residence in Australia could still receive only a part pension if their income or assets exceed the allowable limits.
 The Department of Human Services website has more information about the current income and assets test.

 Australian pension for a person living in Australia

 When a pension is granted in Australia under the Agreement (because the person does not meet the minimum residence requirements), the person receives the normal means tested pension less the amount of any Slovenian pension they also receive.
 The Slovenian pension is 'topped up' to the rate of Australian pension the person would get if all they received was an Australian pension.

-Following are example of how the Agreement will assist people living in Slovenia once it begins operating (expected to be 1 January 2004).
+Following are examples of how the Agreement will assist people living in Slovenia.

-A person who lived in Australia for 20 years during working life (between 16 and Age Pension age) is now living in Slovenia and is already receiving a Slovenian old-age benefit.
-This person left Australia before reaching Age Pension age and therefore cannot get an Australian pension.
+A person who lived in Australia for 20 years during working life (between age 16 and Age Pension age) is now living in Slovenia and is already receiving a Slovenian old-age benefit.
+This person left Australia before reaching Age Pension age so cannot get an Australian pension.

 - Without the Agreement

 Although this person has more than the 10 years required for Australian Age Pension, they will not qualify for payment because they are not an Australian resident and in Australia at the time they claim.